JGois1/Ilha_Primeira_J/README.md

-📱 AMIP Census App – Ilha Primeira
+# 📱 AMIP Census App – Ilha Primeira

+### Android Application for Community Census Data Collection

-A native Android application developed in Kotlin to support the census process of the Associação de Moradores da Ilha Primeira (AMIP), located in Barra da Tijuca, Rio de Janeiro – Brazil.
+A native Android application developed in **Kotlin** to support the census process of the **Associação de Moradores da Ilha Primeira (AMIP)**, located in **Barra da Tijuca, Rio de Janeiro – Brazil**.

-The purpose of this application is to digitalize and streamline the collection of demographic, socioeconomic, and infrastructure data from residents, replacing manual surveys with a structured and efficient mobile solution.
+The purpose of this application is to **digitalize and streamline the collection of demographic, socioeconomic, and infrastructure data** from residents, replacing manual surveys with a structured and efficient mobile solution.

+---

 ## 👥 Team